open-ephys/ephys-course/source/Materials/exday2TA.rst

    1B: Should be 50 uV left of our 5V signal.

-   1C: The capacitor of our electrode and the shunt capacitance are forming a voltage divider.
+   1C: The capacitor of our electrode and the shunt impedance are forming a voltage divider.
 Changing the impedance ratio changes the Vin.

    1D: Gold plated electrode circuit: increases capacitance, decreases impedance.  https://tinyurl.com/y5y8chql Students can get impedance and capacitance mixed up and forget they go in opposite directions.